add2cal/docs/src/api/events.md

     "recurrence_count": 10, // example: repeat 10 times
     "recurrence_weekstart": "MO", // example for Monday
-    "layout": "id-of-a-style-template", // take the id from the url in the application "iCalFileName": "overriding the ics file name",
+    "layout": "id-of-a-style-template", // take the id from the url in the application "landingpage": "id-of-a-landingpage-template", // take the id from the url in the application "iCalFileName": "overriding the ics file name",
     "rsvp": true,
     "rsvp_block": "id-of-an-rsvp-block", // take the id from the url in the application or the response when creating an rsvp block via API